andersbloch09/Self-driving-Labs/README.md

-# Supabase Docker
+# Self-Driving Labs

-This is a minimal Docker Compose setup for self-hosting Supabase.
-Follow the steps [here](https://supabase.com/docs/guides/hosting/docker) to get started.
+This repository contains a project for self-driving labs, focusing on automated laboratory systems and intelligent experimentation workflows.

 This project uses a `.env.example` file to define required environment variables.
 To run the application, copy it to `.env` and fill in your own values.